 For GSM no extrapolation is necessary because BCCH is always transmitted with full power.

 For UMTS RSCP represents the power measured by a receiver of user equipment on a particular physical communication channel.
 To extrapolate to maximum possible power, an additional margin in the range from 9.5 to 10.5 dB has to be added.
-For the purpose of this Reccommendation, a value of 10 dB should be used.
+For the purpose of this Recommendation, a value of 10 dB should be used.

-For LTE further extrapolation to full traffic situation is necessary as RSRP is transmitted on one reference signal which represents the power of one subcarrier within 15 kHz bandwidth.
+For LTE further extrapolation to full traffic situation is necessary as RSRP is transmitted on one reference signal which represents the power of one subcarrier within 15 kHz bandwidth (see section A1.3.4).

-Extrapolation to a full traffic situation can be calculated with the following formula:

-Ptot = RSRP + 10*log(n) (.....)

-Where

-Ptot is the total (extrapolated) LTE signal receive level in a full traffic load situation in dBm

-n is the number of subcarriers in the relevant LTE signal.

-Table : Number of active subcarriers in the LTE signal